Quick Navigation

 If your dog is in labor but isn’t pushing, here’s a list of the best thing to do:

-1. Take her to the veterinarian immediately.
+- Take her to the veterinarian immediately.

 If you wait, the chances of complications increase.

-Ensure your dog gets checked over carefully so that any potential problems can be treated immediately.
+Ensure your dog gets checked over carefully so that any potential problems can be treated immediately. - You can give your dog water to drink, encouraging her to urinate more frequently.

-You can also offer her food; some dogs prefer dry food, while others enjoy wet food.
+You can also offer her food; some dogs prefer dry food, while others enjoy wet food. - Also, your dog needs to have plenty of room to move around.

 She may be uncomfortable if she is confined in a crate or cage.